Meet the WCNC Board!

 Allan joined the board to help make West Calhoun a more pedestrian-friendly neighborhood at a time when we face the challenge and opportunity of a proposed light rail line as well as increasing traffic and development along our northern Lake Street border.

-In addition to serving on our neighborhood council, Allan is active in the Sierra Club, serving as its representative to Minneapolis’ Community Environmental Advisory Committee.
+In addition to serving on our neighborhood council, Allan is active in the Sierra Club and serves on Minneapolis’ Community Environmental Advisory Commission.
 His interests include sailing, cycling and cross country skiing.

 Victoria Hoshal is a long-time resident of the Minneapolis lakes area.
 A Duluth native, Victoria is passionate about the environment.
 She joined WCNC to help highlight awareness of land and water issues around our city lakes and identify responsible solutions.